• Skip to primary navigation

 Raspberry shrub mix in a mason jar.
 A shot glass full of the mix and a cocktail with ice and fresh mint and berries.

-How Long Will it Keep?
+How Long Will It Keep?

 This raspberry shrub recipe should keep in the refrigerator for a few months due to the high acidity of the vinegar.

-The possible combinations are endless, and you'll and find tons of ideas if you simply google shrub recipes.
+The possible combinations are endless, and you'll find tons of ideas if you simply google shrub recipes.

 Wouldn't it be fun to have a little shrub cocktail bar?
 Entertain your guests with a few different shrub combinations, fresh pieces of fruit, and a few liquors to let them create their own signature shrub cocktail.